 Ideally, this means the insureds have a similar frequency-of-loss distribution and have similar patterns of claim severity.
 In practice, actuaries usually group insureds that are similar in size and are subject to similar risks.
-(E.g., workers' compensation risks engaged in moderately hazardous activities with between \$630,000 and \$720,000 of total unlimited expected loss.)
+(E.g., workers' compensation risks engaged in moderately hazardous activities with between 35 and 40 expected claims.)